 Wall insulation measures are divided into solid and cavity wall based on the type of wall; cavity wall insulation is split further based on the age of the property to pre'76, '76-'83, and post '83 construction.
-The first thing to note is that solid wall insulation is not cost effective across the Cardiff city region, but only in certain local authorities, namely Cardiff, Monmouthshire, Newport and the Vale of Glamorgan (see Figure 19).
-These are not local authorities with larger proportion of solid wall dwellings in the housing stock, but rather areas where the fuel mix for space heating is such that it makes solid wall insulation cost effective for the given fuel cost scenario.
-As shown in Figure 22, in the period 2012 - 2017, when solid wall insulation measures start to feature in the results, these four local authorities have the highest fuel costs for space heating, while there seems to be a marginal cost around 6.3 pence/kWh where the measure becomes cost effective.
+The first thing to note is that solid wall insulation is not cost effective across the region, but in 15 of the 22 local authorities (see Figure 17).
+These are not necessarily local authorities with larger proportion of solid wall dwellings in the housing stock, but rather areas where the fuel mix for space heating is such that it makes solid wall insulation cost effective for the given fuel cost scenario.
+As shown in Figure 20, in the period 2012 - 2017, when solid wall insulation measures start to feature in the results, these local authorities have the highest fuel costs for space heating; there seems to be a marginal cost around 6.3 pence/kWh where the measure becomes cost effective.
 The same figure also shows the relationship between the share of different fuels and the cost of space heating (on average) for the local authorities in the region.
 Comparing the three columns displayed it is evident that it is the share of electric heating rather than oil and solids that drive cost in this particular scenario; contrast, for example, Cardiff versus Monmouthshire.
 Increasing electrification in order to combat emissions through grid decarbonisation could drive costs up, unless effective energy efficiency measures and market reforms take place.
+Figure 21 shows that these particular local authorities also have higher emission factors for space heating relative to the rest of the region.
+If low fossil fuel costs are assumed solid wall insulation is not cost effective across the board.

-Figure 22: Estimated cost for space heating in 2017 in the high fuel cost scenario (blue series and axis), and correlation with the share of non-gas (red series and axis) and electric (green series and axis) space heating for each local authority.
+Figure 20: Estimated cost for space heating in 2017 in the high fuel cost scenario (blue series and axis), and correlation with the share of non-gas (red series and axis) and electric (green series and axis) space heating for each local authority.

-Figure 23: Projected emission factors for space heating in the local authorities of the Cardiff city region for the high fossil fuel cost scenario.
+Figure 21: Projected emission factors for space heating in the Welsh local authorities for the high fossil fuel cost scenario.